idelic-inc/cra-template-idelic-mfe/template/README.md

 Next, make sure to update the `PORT` environment variable to be unique.
 Make sure to check the [Local Development Ports](https://www.notion.so/idelic/Local-Development-Ports-707ec755636d496ab36909e10be9d9a1) page on Notion first.

+A full guide is available in this Notion page: [Setting Up a New Microfrontend](https://www.notion.so/idelic/Setting-Up-a-New-Microfrontend-5231c73dfa6248e2a339923fa2407e39)

 ## Available Scripts

 In the project directory, you can run: